rmsk2/moreorless/readme.md

 last mark and the line where `Alt+Tab` was pressed
 - Pressing `F4` lets you change the colour scheme by cycling through five alternatives.
 When using a PS/2 keyboard you have to press `Shift+F4` to achieve the same effect
+- Pressing `Foenix+t` transfers the value previously copied by `Ctrl+x` or `Ctrl+c` to the search string, i.e. this lets you search for a value that was copied from the document without typing that value again
 - When any other key is pressed the corresponding character is inserted at the current cursor position

+When selecting a block of lines the line where the mark was set and the line where the corresponding command sequence was typed are part of the selection.
+The same applies to selecting a string within a line: The character where the mark was set and the character where the command was typed are part of the selection.
+It is valid to only select a single line or a single character.

+In lines which are shorter that 80 characters you can place the cursor to the right of the last character in that line.
+This position is valid for selecting a full line but invalid when selecting a string within a line.

 If the document has unsaved changes a `*` appears in the top right corner of the screen. `moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default is LF but this can be